Xeverous/the_website/website/pages/cpp/tutorials/beginner/03_control_flow/02_if/index.rst

 - The user should enter 2 numbers.
 - The user should enter extra number specifying operation to perform (addition, subtraction, multiplication, division, modulus).
-- The program should check validity of the operation (division and modulus by 0 has undefined behavior) and execute it if possible.
+- The program should check validity of the operation (division and modulus by 0 have undefined behavior) and execute it if possible.
 Print the result.